Materials-Consortia/OPTIMADE/optimade.rst

     The keys are the names of the fields in :field:`attributes` for which metadata is available.
     The values belonging to these keys are dictionaries containing the relevant metadata fields.

-  - **partial_data_urls**: an object used to list URL:s which can be used to fetch data that has been omitted from the :field:`data` part of the response.
+  - **partial_data_urls**: an object used to list URLs which can be used to fetch data that has been omitted from the :field:`data` part of the response.
     The keys are the names of the fields in :field:`attributes` for which partial data URLs are available.
     Each value is a list of items that MUST have the following keys: